 The Women's Index is a customized market capitalization-weighted index consisting of equity securities of issuers organized or operating in countries around the world that demonstrate a commitment to advancing and empowering women through gender diversity on their boards, in management and through other policies and programs, and an understanding of the potential business advantages associated with greater gender diversity, as rated by the IAM Gender Analytics team, with final approval by the IAM Women's Index Committee.
-In addition, the Women's Index seeks to exclude companies that fail to meet certain environmental, social and governance (ESG) or sustainability thresholds, including companies involved in the manufacture or sale of weapons, the manufacture of tobacco products and companies significantly involved in the extraction and/or refining of fossil fuels.
 The Women's Index is composed of approximately 400 securities.
-As of December 31, 2019, the Women's Index included companies with market capitalizations between approximately \$2.1 billion and \$1,200.3 billion.
+As of December 31, 2020, the Women's Index included companies with market capitalizations between approximately \$3.2 billion and \$1,678.4 billion.